brendankellyODG/opendatagroup.github.io/Product Manuals/Java Model Runner/index.md

 ## Spark MLLib models

-FastScore v1.5 includes integrated Apache Spark libraries (2.1.1) and allows adding models that leverage Spark MLLib.
+ModelOp Center v1.5 includes integrated Apache Spark libraries (2.1.1) and allows adding models that leverage Spark MLLib.
 You can safely use Java import statements for required Spark packages in your model code.

 A Spark model must follow the same conformance guidelines as a generic Java model, and any previously saved model files/folders (Parquet format) must be added as a model attachment.
 In general, the model will perform Spark context initialization in the `begin()` method.

-Here is an example Spark model that assumes that the `LogisticRegressionModel` was previously created and saved under the `scalaLogisticRegressionWithBFGSModel` folder and then uploaded to FastScore as an attachment.
+Here is an example Spark model that assumes that the `LogisticRegressionModel` was previously created and saved under the `scalaLogisticRegressionWithBFGSModel` folder and then uploaded to ModelOp Center as an attachment.

 ``` java
 import fastscore.IJavaModel;